msvargas/rn-sequelize/README.md

 This port to use with react native and expo.

-NOTE: compatible with web but replace `dialectModule: SQLite` with `dialectModule: window`, and websql API in browser is limited, catch all queries
+NOTE: compatible with web but replace `dialectModule: SQLite` with `dialectModule: window`, and websql API in browser is limited (check TODO), catch all queries

+## TODO

+- [x] Add support to PRAGMA TABLE_INFO; with websql
+- [ ] Add support foreing keys with websql using triggers

 ## Example